reese-long/Memory-Game/README.md

-# Memory-Game
+# memory-Game
-This is a game to exercise ones visual/spatial memory.
+This is a game to exercise visual/spatial memory.
 It lives entirely on the front end and was made using HTML, CSS, Javascript and jquery.

 The flow of the game is as follows:
 - The starting dimensions of the grid are 2 X 2